 - Don’t go into a bidding war to look for the cheapest price available.

 Extra help!
 You may need more information on how to avoid a botched dental procedure.
 We’re here for you!
-You may want to read our guide on a Hollywood Smile in Turkey, one of the most requested procedures in the Country.
+You may want to read our guide on a Hollywood Smile done in Turkey, one of the most requested procedures in the Country.

 What do we do at Dentfix to avoid “Turkey Teeth“?